jonpalmisc/filedrop/README.md

 ## Security

 This is alpha software at best.
-It was written in a few hours.
+It was written in about 30 minutes.
 There are ZERO security checks.
-It is your responsibility to secure the environment Filedrop runs in.
+It is your responsibility to sandbox Filedrop and/or secure the environment it runs in.
 At a minumum, containerizing Filedrop with Docker using the provided Dockerfile is recommended.

 Do **NOT** use this in production yet.
 Seriously.